 The project and programme M&E form the basis for the district M&E system.
 Policy implementation happens at this level.
 It is therefore paramount to ensure that all projects and programmes have effective M&E systems.
-The National M&E system is a collation of all the M&E plans in the country, from project and programme plans to sector wide plans (Box 3.1).
+The National M&E system is a collation of all the M&E plans in the country, from project and programme plans to sector wide plans (Figure 3.1).

-Figure 3.1: The National M&E System
+Figure 3.1 The National M&E System

-3.2 The District M&E Plan
+3.2 The Sector M&E Plan

-The District M&E plan is a concise document that provides a roadmap for how M&E will be conducted.
-This plan will assist DAs to measure progress toward achievement of the DMTDP goals and objectives in a structured way.
-It should also provide a clear direction on how specific activities and expected outputs of the DMTDP will be utilised.
-The plan ought to incorporate components that will make it possible to understand the DMTDP, reflect and learn lessons from its implementation.
+The M&E plan is a concise document that provides a roadmap for how M&E will be conducted.
+This plan will assist MDAs to measure progress toward achievement of the SMTDP goals and objectives in a structured way.
+It should also provide a clear direction on how specific activities and expected results of the SMTDP will be utilised.
+The plan ought to incorporate components that will make it possible to understand the SMTDP, reflect and learn lessons from its implementation.
 The process of developing the plan must be as participatory and collaborative as possible.
 A strong feedback from public hearings is highly recommended.
 The plan write-up should be kept as simple as possible.
 Box 3.1 presents a format for the M&E Plan.
-The plan will require the approval of the District Assembly to ensure that resources are committed for M&E activities.
+This plan will require the approval of the Sector Minister to ensure that resources are committed for M&E activities.